karoldavid/dialogflow-starter/README.md

 Find the next installation instructions below in the _Firebase Setup_ section.

+## Recommended Readings

+It is highly suggested to read and follow the instructions [here](https://cloud.google.com/dialogflow/docs/quick/setup) first (especially the part about authentication).

 ## Dialogflow Setup

-It is suggested to read and follow the instructions [here](https://cloud.google.com/dialogflow/docs/quick/setup) first (especially the part about authentication).

-To set up your dialogflow agent with intent and webhook, follow below steps:
+To set up your Dialogflow agent with intent and webhook, read the [Dialogflow basics](https://cloud.google.com/dialogflow/docs/basics) and follow below steps:

-- Create an agent with [Dialogflow](https://dialogflow.com/).
+- Create an _agent_ with [Dialogflow](https://dialogflow.com/).
-- Associate the agent with an existing Google Project or create a new Google Project.
+- Associate the agent with an existing _Google Project_ or create a new Google Project.
-- Create an intent, add a couple of training phrases for this intent, and add one ore more actions, parameters with prompts.
+- Create an _intent_, add a couple of _training phrases_ for this intent, and add one ore more _actions, parameters with prompts_.
-- At the very bottom, enable fulfillment for this intent to be able to call a webservice to connect the backend and finally save the intent.
+- At the very bottom, enable [Fulfillment](https://cloud.google.com/dialogflow/docs/fulfillment-overview) for this intent to be able to call a _webservice_ to connect the backend.
+Finally, save the intent.
-- Got to Fulfillment, enable the Webhook, add the Webhook url with your [project ID](https://cloud.google.com/resource-manager/docs/creating-managing-projects#identifying_projects) the [webhook name](https://github.com/karoldavid/dialogflow-starter/blob/master/functions/src/fulfillment/index.ts#L41) and hit save:
+- Got to Fulfillment, enable the [Webhook](https://cloud.google.com/dialogflow/docs/fulfillment-webhook), add the Webhook url with your [project ID](https://cloud.google.com/resource-manager/docs/creating-managing-projects#identifying_projects) the [webhook name](https://github.com/karoldavid/dialogflow-starter/blob/master/functions/src/fulfillment/index.ts#L41) and hit save:

 ```
 https://us-central1-<project-id>.cloudfunctions.net/dialogflowFirebaseFulfillment